 How to Use Digital Marketing for Your Manufacturing Company

-One of the trending topics in manufacturing is how technology is affecting factory processes and systems, but that’s not the only way technology is impacting the manufacturing industry.
+One of the trending topics in manufacturing is how technology is effecting factory processes and systems, but that’s not the only way technology is impacting the manufacturing industry.

 While many manufacturing companies gain business by word-of-mouth, partnerships and returning customers, more and more manufacturing companies are incorporating digital marketing into their business plans.

 Here are four ways you can use marketing for your manufacturing company.

 Step one is to come up with a marketing strategy.
 If you haven’t had much experience with marketing in the past, a good place to start is to talk with a professional or two.
 This could be an internal marketing team or, if you don’t have one yet, look outside your company.
 For example, you could consider hiring a freelance marketer, marketing consultant or a marketing firm.
 Set up a meeting to go over your goals with them.

 Once you have received some guidance from a marketing professional, you will have a better idea of how to accomplish your goals with marketing tactics.

 Research, research, research!
 Your digital marketing inspiration is only a Google-search away.
 A good place to start is to check out the competition.
 What are other companies in your industry doing to market themselves?
 Make note of what appears to be successful.
 You may be able to adopt some ideas for your own strategy.

 In addition to checking out the competition, look to your partnerships.
 Are there companies or peers you can survey?
 Ask what processes and tactics have been working for them.
 Chances are, your network will be a valuable resource for your company.